Istana Melawati

-Istana Melawati is the second national palace of Malaysia's Yang di-Pertuan Agong in Putrajaya after the Istana Negara in Kuala Lumpur.
+Istana Melawati (English: Guard's Tower Palace) is the second national palace of Malaysia's Yang di-Pertuan Agong in Putrajaya after the Istana Negara in Kuala Lumpur.
 It serves as a royal retreat for the Yang di-Pertuan Agong.

 History

 The Melawati Palace is located in Precinct 1, Putrajaya.
 Construction of the palace began in 1999 and was completed in 2002.
 It has a resort concept and serves as a retreat for the Yang di-Pertuan Agong.
 The name of the palace was given by the Yang di-Pertuan Agong Sultan Salahuddin Abdul Aziz Shah of Selangor.
 Melawati literally means guard's tower.

 Architecture

-Designed by Raja Kamarul Bahrin, principal of Senibahri Arkitek architectural practice, the palace comprises four main components namely:
+Designed by Tengku Adnan Tengku Mansor, principal of Seni Adnan Arkitek architectural practice, the palace comprises four main components namely: